akashghosh10/akashghosh10.github.io/_posts/2024-06-18-oracle-manipulation.md

 Uniswap which is actually a liquidity pool has employed something known as TWAP (Time Weighted Average Price), which uses the price of tokens in a series of previous blocks to determine the current price, preventing attackers from using flash loans to manipulate prices.

-From an inverstors point of view, one should always check if proper tests have been done and review the code carefully, before staking any money in a protocol.
+From an investors point of view, one should always check if proper tests have been done and review the code carefully, before staking any money in a protocol.